Migrate Home Assistant from SQLite to PostgreSQL

 - call_service # Don't record service calls

-As you can see I am using a !secret to hide the password in the configuration file.
-Thus you will need to add the password to the secrets.yaml file or add it to the configuration itself but that's not recommended.
+You may have also noted that I am using a !secret to hide the password in the configuration file.
+Thus you will need to add the password to the secrets.yaml file or add it to the configuration (if you want).

 # Postgres connection string